RiccardoZanaboni/MusicPlaylist/README.md

 # TIW-MusicPlaylist
+*Web Technologies course project at Politecnico of Milan Developed in collaboration with: @FeBD8*

+---
 This project consists of a web application that allows management of a music playlist.
 The web application is realised in 2 ways :
 *  _Pure Hmtl_ : With java servlets and thymeleaf for the presentation.